-Baby may use her own cord blood to treat certain non-genetic diseases and cancers without risk of rejection.
+Baby may use their own cord blood to treat certain non-genetic diseases and cancers without risk of rejection.
 Participation in some clinical trials requires children to have access to their own privately banked cord blood.

 A sibling in need of a stem cell donor may be able to use a brother’s or sister’s.
 Most diseases that can use cord blood in treatment are inherited genetic diseases.
 Typically, these treatments require a donor transplant, as from a sibling.
 If your child needs a donor, a family member is always the first-choice source.

 Does cord blood expire?
 And if I need it, will it work?